Morphing Graph Drawings in the Presence of Point Obstacles: Non-Blockable Configurations

-\begin{proof}[sketch] We describe how to construct a morph that avoids an arbitrary set of obstacles.
-Assume for now that~$F$ consists of a single tree, which we root at an arbitrary vertex~$r$.
-We construct an obstacle-avoiding planar morph from~$\Gamma_1$ to a drawing~$\Gamma_1'$ located in a disk that (i)~is centered on the position of~$r$ in~$\Gamma_1$, (ii)~contains no obstacles, and (iii)~whose radius is smaller than the distance between any pair of obstacles.
-This can be done by ``contracting'' the tree along its edges in a bottom-up fashion (i.e., starting from the leaves).
+\begin{proof} We describe how to construct a morph that avoids an arbitrary finite set of obstacles.
+Assume for now that~$F$ consists of a single tree~$T$, which we root at an arbitrary vertex~$r$.
+We construct an obstacle-avoiding planar morph from~$\Gamma_1$ to a drawing~$\Gamma_1'$ located in a disk that is centered on the position of~$r$ in~$\Gamma_1$, contains no obstacles, and whose radius is smaller than the distance~$\gamma$ between any pair of obstacles.
+This can be done by ``contracting'' the tree along its edges in a bottom-up fashion (i.e., starting from the leaves); we discuss this process in more detail below.
 We also morph~$\Gamma_2$ into an analogously defined drawing~$\Gamma_2'$.
-The drawings~$\Gamma_1'$ and~$\Gamma_2'$ can now be translated (far enough) away from the obstacles without intersecting them so that they can be transformed into each other by means of morphing techniques for the classical non-obstacle case~\cite{Cairns,Thomassen,DBLP:journals/siamcomp/AlamdariABCLBFH17,DBLP:conf/esa/Klemz21}.
+The drawings can now be translated (far enough) away from the obstacles without intersecting them so that they can be transformed into each other by means of morphing techniques for the classical non-obstacle case~\cite{DBLP:journals/siamcomp/AlamdariABCLBFH17,DBLP:conf/esa/Klemz21}.
+The combination of these three morphs yields the desired morph from~$\Gamma_1$ to~$\Gamma_2$.

-If~$F$ contains multiple trees, it is easy to augment~$\Gamma_1$ and~$\Gamma_2$ to drawings of the same plane tree by inserting additional vertices and edges, thus reducing to the case of a single tree. \end{proof}
+If~$F$ contains multiple trees, it is easy to augment~$\Gamma_1$ and~$\Gamma_2$ to drawings of the same plane tree by inserting additional vertices and edges, thus, reducing to the case of a single tree.

-We now turn our attention to the case when~$G$ may contain cycles.
-Recall that an obvious necessary condition for the existence of planar morph between two drawings is that they represent the same plane graph.
-Interpreting the obstacles in the set~$P$ as (isolated) vertices reveals that a planar morph between $\Gamma_1$ and $\Gamma_2$ that avoids $P$ is possible only if each obstacle $p\in P$ is located in the same face in~$\Gamma_1$ and~$\Gamma_2$.
-However, as \cref{fig:homotopy} shows, this condition is not sufficient.
-We say that~$P$ is \emph{compatible} with~$\Gamma_1$ and~$\Gamma_2$ if there is a continuous deformation that transforms~$\Gamma_1$ into~$\Gamma_2$ while avoiding~$P$ and preserving pairwise noncrossing ({\em not necessarily straight-line}) edges at all times.
-The compatibility of~$P$ with~$\Gamma_1$ and~$\Gamma_2$ is obviously a necessary condition for the existence of a planar obstacle-avoiding morph.
-Note that this condition is violated in \cref{fig:homotopy2}.

-Compatibility is unfortunately still not sufficient for the existence of obstacle-avoiding morphs---even if the considered graph is just a cycle.
-In the following, we study and discuss this case in more detail.
-Let~\emph{$C_n$} denote the simple cycle with $n$ vertices.
-Let~$\Gamma$ and~$\Gamma'$ be drawings of a plane~$C_n$ such that (i)~$\Gamma$ and~$\Gamma'$ are distinct (as mappings of $C_n$ to the plane), but (ii)~the closed curves realizing~$\Gamma$ and~$\Gamma'$ are identical, and (iii)~the set of points of~$\mathbb R^2$ used to represent vertices is the same in~$\Gamma$ and~$\Gamma'$.
-Note that there exists an offset $o \in [n-1]$ such that, for every $i \in [n]$, vertex~$i$ in~$\Gamma$ is at the same location as vertex $i+o$ (modulo $n$) in~$\Gamma'$.
-Therefore, we say that~$\Gamma'$ is a \emph{shifted version} of~$\Gamma$.
-Due to~(ii), {\em every} set of obstacles is compatible with~$\Gamma$ and~$\Gamma'$.